nojhan/lp-jolly/README.md

    # Load Liquid Prompt.
    source ~/liquidprompt/liquidprompt
    # Configure the desired variant (or colors, etc.).
-   source ~/lp-dotmatrix/presets/variant-chevron.conf
+   source ~/lp-jolly/presets/variant-chevron.conf
    # Load the theme.
-   source ~/lp-dotmatrix/dotmatrix.theme && lp_theme dotmatrix
+   source ~/lp-jolly/jolly.theme && lp_theme jolly
 ```

 NOTE: The recommended segment markers (the "chevron" variant) uses characters in the private section of unicode
 that are defined by the "Nerd-fonts" project.
-You will either need a compatible font, or use a variant that does not need them, like "text" and "dotmatrix".
+You will either need a compatible font, or use a variant that does not need them, like "text" and "jolly".

 See the [Nerd-fonts Fonts installation docs](https://www.nerdfonts.com) for help on installing this kind of fonts.